Pegula sets up Australian Open semi against Rybakina as Swiatek crashes out

 Rybakina fired 11 aces and 26 winners at Rod Laver Arena, winning eight of the last nine games to underline her authority.

 “Really pleased with the win,” said Rybakina.
-“We know each other pretty well and I was just trying to stay aggressive.
+“We know each other pretty well and I was just trying to stay aggressive.”

-Swiatek struggled with her serve throughout the contest and the world number two said that was something she needed to improve on in the coming months.
+Swiatek struggled with her serve throughout the contest, and the world number two said that was something she needed to improve on in the coming months.

 “I didn’t serve as well as in Cincinnati, for example, against Elena.
 My serve was kind of normal and sometimes it could have given me a bit more,” Swiatek told reporters.

-“There’s some stuff on the serve that I want to change and I already changed that in the pre-season.
+“There’s some stuff on the serve that I want to change and I already changed that in the preseason.
 But then matches come and you don’t have that much time to think about this.

 “You don’t want to think about these details when you play.
-So then it comes back to the old patterns… There’s some stuff that I can change to play better and I’ll try to do that.”
+So then it comes back to the old patterns… There’s some stuff that I can change to play better, and I’ll try to do that.”

 Pegula revels in ‘awesome win’ over Anisimova